ksm/SwiftInFlux/README.md

 Swift InFlux
 ===========
-The community is creating some incredible analysis and writing about Swift.
+The community is creating some incredible analyses and writing about Swift.
 What I keep asking myself whenever learning and reading about Swift is: how likely is this to be out of date soon or subject to change?

 This document is an attempt to gather all the Swift features that are still in flux and likely to change.

+### Contributing
 To contribute just add a row to the table below and send a pull request in.

+### Table of probable Swift changes

 What | How | Sources
 ------------ | ------------- | -------------